This Haunted Road Trip Will Lead You To The Scariest Places In Pennsylvania

 Gettysburg is known as Pennsylvania's most haunted town and for good reason.
 Over 55,000 men were injured or killed during the three-day battle of Gettysburg in 1863.
 (One civilian - a woman named Jennie Wade - also died during the epic battle.)
 Many of those who died were left unburied.
 Some were buried then had their bodies moved.
 Their spirits are said to remain in Gettysburg and at Devil's Den, an area used for snipers, in particular.
 Past visitors tell of visiting Devil's Den as day turns to evening.
 A mist appears in the sky while the sound of marching fills the air.
 You might also spot a bright light and see the shadows of soldiers marching across the field.
 Still others talk of having mishaps with their otherwise fine cameras or smartphones when on the battlefield while many have met a friendly man in a floppy hat who's agreed to have his picture taken.
 Only problem?
 He disappears on the field and in the photo as soon as the photo is snapped.
 Here's the official website of Gettysburg National Military Park.

-Who’s ready for a haunted road trip in Pennsylvania?
-It’s never a bad time to visit the most haunted places in Pennsylvania, and you may just want to add some spooky ghosts towns to your itinerary, too.
+Who's ready for a haunted road trip in Pennsylvania?
+We're never too far from the paranormal in Pennsylvania.
+It's also never a bad time to visit the most haunted places in Pennsylvania, and you may just want to add some spooky ghost towns to your itinerary, too.